Learn about business insurance requirements and the most common policies for photographers and videographers in Pennsylvania.

 General liability insurance is the foundation of a photographer or videographer’s business protection, with coverage that extends to client injuries, client property damage, and advertising injuries.
 Most commercial leases require you to have this coverage.

 Many clients require proof of professional liability insurance before entering into contracts for professional services.
-This policy, also called photographer liability insurance or errors and omissions insurance, can help cover legal expenses if you’re sued for unsatisfactory performance or a work mistake.
+This policy, also called photographer liability insurance or errors and omissions insurance (E&O), can help cover legal expenses if you’re sued for unsatisfactory performance or a work mistake.

 If you own a photography or video production business in Pennsylvania and you have employees, you are required to carry workers’ compensation coverage.
 If you are a sole proprietor, the coverage is optional.
 However, if you trip over a light stand and break an arm at your studio, or develop a repetitive stress injury from your work, you can turn to your workers’ comp policy to help pay your medical bills and lost wages.